mxp96/xypher/README.md

 # Xypher Programming Language

-A modern compiled language with C/Rust-inspired syntax, featuring type safety and manual memory control.
+A compiled language featuring type safety and manual memory control.
 Built on LLVM for native performance.

 ## Features